Gambling in the Philippines: Growing popularity

 During the Spanish colonial period, gambling became institutionalized in the forms of cockpits, card parlours, billiard halls, and the like.
 Around the early to mid-19th century, lotteries and horseracing had been introduced.
 Casinos had also been established at that time.
 It had then become a problem for the Spanish colonizers; it was noted in the account of Antonio Morga that men in Manila had grown accustomed to gamble for enormous and excessive stakes, and gambling had become prevalent in all sectors of society.
 Due to its detrimental effects, the colonial government took steps to suppress these activities, but this had little effect and by majority of the 19th century, this had become a national phenomenon.

-Cockfighting, in particular, was a favorite past time in the Philippines.
+Cockfighting, in particular, was a favorite pastime in the Philippines.
 Nearly every village had its own cockpit, and the activity had its own system for how it is to be played, as well as the fees paid, days performed, and others.
 Visitors in the country would note the amount of care which the roosters were treated, and most visitors would attend a cockpit during their stay.
 According to the number of arrests made by the police in the late 19th century, it is probable that the presence of cockfighting may have encouraged other forms of gambling.
 This led to even more edicts, enforcement, and penalties, where the government set certain days and times of the day for it to be allowed.
 This, however, still proved difficult to control due to its prevalence, and was significantly decriminalized later on when the government opened the country to foreign trade and overseas markets due to the need for internal sources of revenue.
 This carried on until the American occupation.

 Like the Spaniards, the Americans initially tried to ban gambling, but later on, betting was re-introduced around 1912.
 American insular authorities then decided that gambling cannot be controlled, and it was better to earn funds from this than to prohibit it.